mrwhale-io/mrwhale/README.md

 - ✉️ Support for commands in private and group chats.
 - 🤖 Have conversations with cleverbot.
+- 📣 Announce when users enter and leave chat.
 - 🏆 EXP system for levelling up in group chats.

 Mr. Whale has a lot of commands, with 6 main categories: